The Truth About Cholesterol

 Total cholesterol: Cholesterol is a waxy substance found in your blood and comes from two different sources.
 Your liver produces cholesterol, and it can also be obtained from animal-based food products such as dairy, eggs, and red meats.
 Cholesterol has a negative connotation associated with it, but not all cholesterol is bad.
 In fact, cholesterol is important since it is a structural component of all cells, and your body needs it to make hormones and bile acids to aid in the process of digestion.
 Cholesterol only becomes problematic if blood levels rise above the recommended amount.
 According to the National Institutes of Health (NIH) National Cholesterol Education Program (NCEP) ATP III guidelines for adults, a total cholesterol level below 200 mg/dL is desirable.1

 Low-density lipoprotein cholesterol: Also called the “bad” cholesterol, since LDL particles carry cholesterol from the liver to the rest of the body.
 High circulating levels of LDL cholesterol can form deposits in the walls of the arteries, forming plaque.
 Over time, plaque build-up can cause narrowing of the arteries, limiting blood flow.
-This process can increase the risk of coronary artery disease (CAD) development.
+This process can negatively affect heart health.

-According to research, small, dense LDL particles are a better predictor than plasma LDL concentrations alone for atherosclerotic plaque formation and may be an important contributing factor in the development of CAD.2 An LDL cholesterol level below 100 mg/dL is considered optimal per the ATP III guidelines.1
+According to research, small, dense LDL particles are more troublesome than large particles.2 An LDL cholesterol level below 100 mg/dL is considered optimal per the ATP III guidelines.1

 Very low-density lipoprotein cholesterol: VLDL is formed in the liver from triglycerides, cholesterol, and apolipoproteins.
 VLDL is converted to LDL in the bloodstream and therefore considered a “bad” cholesterol.